Universal geometrical link invariants

-\begin{rmk}[{\bf \em Semi-simplicity versus non semi-simplicity}]\phantom{A}\\ Now we turn our attention to the precise structure of the quotient rings from Proposition \ref{structure} that lead to our two universal rings.
-We remark that for the case of the universal coloured Jones invariant, the variables $u$ play no special role, since they are specialised in the same way as $x$ in all quotients.

-However, for the roots of unity case, they capture a deep structure coming from representation theory, and they lead to non-trivial relations in the quotient.
+Let us look at the structure of the quotient rings from Proposition \ref{structure} that lead to our two universal rings.
+We remark that for the case of the universal coloured Jones invariant, the variables $\bar{u}$ play no special role, since they are specialised in the same way as $\bar{x}$ in all quotients.
+However, for the roots of unity case, $\bar{u}$ capture deep information which is related to the colour of our non semi-simple invariant.
+Following the proof of our topological model for the ADO invariants, we remark that the underlying algebraic tool that encodes this relation is the pivotal structure coming from representation theory of the quantum group at roots of unity.
+This is the reason that led us to consider non-trivial relations between the variables $\bar{x}$ and $\bar{u}$ in the quotient rings.

-Also, the modified dimension is codified by the variable $y$, which encodes another strata of the non semi-simple origin of invariants at roots of unity.
-We summarise this in Figure \ref{par}.
+Moreover, following the dictionary to the algebraic side, we codified the modified dimension by the variable $y$, which is another strata of the non semi-simple origin of invariants at roots of unity.
+Let us summarise this in Figure \ref{par}.